IBM-Cloud/node-mqtt-for-anki-overdrive/README.md

 In order to run this project I used the [Anki Overdrive](https://anki.com/en-us/overdrive/starter-kit) Starter Kit.
 Additionally you need a device to run the Node.js application which also supports Bluetooth Low Energy.
 I tested it with a MacBook Pro successully (without additional adapter).
 Check out the [photo](https://raw.githubusercontent.com/IBM-Bluemix/node-mqtt-for-anki-overdrive/master/screenshots/photo.jpg) of the setup.

 ![alt text](https://raw.githubusercontent.com/IBM-Bluemix/node-mqtt-for-anki-overdrive/master/screenshots/photo-small.jpg "Photo")

+Disclaimer: I followed the documentation on the [Anki Drive SDK](http://developer.anki.com/drive-sdk/docs/programming-guide) site.
+The code below works for my current setup.
+I haven't checked other platforms, firmeware versions etc. For some data, esp. the offsets, I had to guess how to interpretate the data from the cars since I hadn't found any documentation.

 Author: Niklas Heidloff [@nheidloff](http://twitter.com/nheidloff)